Wealth inequality in the United States: Effect on democracy

-In 2021, Jeff Bezos was the richest person in the world.

 A 2014 study by researchers at Princeton and Northwestern concludes that government policies reflect the desires of the wealthy, and that the vast majority of American citizens have "minuscule, near-zero, statistically non-significant impact upon public policy.
 When a majority of citizens disagrees with economic elites and/or with organized interests, they generally lose."

 When Janet Yellen, the chair of the Federal Reserve was questioned by Senator Bernie Sanders about the study at a congressional hearing in May 2014, she responded "There's no question that we've had a trend toward growing inequality" and that this trend "can shape [and] determine the ability of different groups to participate equally in a democracy and have grave effects on social stability over time."

 In Capital in the Twenty-First Century, French economist Thomas Piketty argues that "extremely high levels" of wealth inequality are "incompatible with the meritocratic values and principles of social justice fundamental to modern democratic societies" and that "the risk of a drift towards oligarchy is real and gives little reason for optimism about where the United States is headed."

 Proposals to reduce wealth inequality

-True US federal income tax rates for 4 very rich people if all wealth gains are counted as income.
-2014 to 2018.

 Total taxes paid as a percent of taxable income for a few countries.
 By income group, and billionaires.
 From a May 3, 2024 opinion piece by economist Gabriel Zucman in the New York Times.

 Total effective tax rates (includes all taxes: federal+state income tax, sales tax, property tax, etc) for the richest Americans declined by 2018 to a level beneath that of the bottom 50% of earners, contributing to wealth inequality.
 Analysis by economists Emmanuel Saez and Gabriel Zucman.

 Estate tax

-There is a political debate over the estate tax in the United States, which reduces inequality by taxing the estate of large quantities of wealth.
-The Tax Cuts and Jobs Act of 2017 doubled the exemption of estates by increasing the exemption from $5.49 million in 2017 to $11.18 million in 2018.
+There is a political debate over the estate tax in the United States, which reduces inequality by taxing the estates of the wealthy.
+The Tax Cuts and Jobs Act of 2017 doubled the estate exemption by increasing the exemption from $5.49 million in 2017 to $11.18 million in 2018.
 This increase in estate exemption was estimated to affect about 3,200 estates in 2018.